Automation for Web Development: Streamline Your Workflow

 By · Updated

-Practical automation that saves hours, reduces bugs, and keeps quality high—without bloating your stack.
-This is the playbook I use to ship fast, consistent, and secure projects.
+Practical automation that saves hours, reduces bugs, and keeps quality high — without bloating your stack.
+This is the system I use to ship fast, consistent, and secure projects.

-• Speed: One command triggers formatting, linting, tests, build, and deploy.
+• Speed: one command triggers formatting, linting, tests, builds, and deploys.

-• Consistency: Every commit passes the same checks—no “it works on my machine.”
+• Consistency: every commit passes the same checks — no “works on my machine.”

-• Quality: Automated accessibility, performance budgets, and link integrity.
+• Quality: automated accessibility checks, performance budgets, and link integrity.

-• Security: Headers, CSP, and dependency checks happen on every build.
+• Security: strict headers, CSP, and dependency checks on every build.

 The Automation Stack (Lean, Static, Durable)